dribnet/purvs/README.md

 interpolation is working well now, now it is time to make the alphabet more exciting and intriguing to look at

 some level of fake 3d was added

+added words that i thought showed my alphabet in a cool way